Dardanelle pontoon bridge: Pontoon Bridge History

+Construction (1890–1891)

-News reports in July 1890 said that the Dardanelle and Russellville Railroad (D&RR) had decided to have a pontoon bridge built across the river at Dardanelle, to be built by the Kansas City Pontoon Bridge Company, at a projected cost of "about $35,000" —equivalent to about $1,151,500 in early 2023.
+News reports in July 1890 said that the Dardanelle and Russellville Railroad (D&R) had decided to have a pontoon bridge built across the river at Dardanelle, to be built by the Kansas City Pontoon Bridge Company, at a projected cost of "about $35,000" —equivalent to about $1,151,500 in early 2023.
 The company expected to have its bridge completed and in operation within ninety days.
-Before 1983, agricultural products—primarily cotton—had been transported by ferry from Dardanelle to North Dardanelle and hauled by wagon to Russellville to be loaded on Little Rock and Fort Smith Railroad (LR&FS) freight cars.
-In an eight-month period before D&RR began operations on its 4.8-mile line, 15,000 bales of cotton had been shipped from Dardenelle.
-D&RR lowered the cost of shipping by eliminating the need to haul heavy load over a bad road that was often impassible.
+Before D&R went into service in 1883, agricultural products—primarily cotton—had been transported by ferry from Dardanelle to North Dardanelle and hauled by wagon to Russellville to be loaded on Little Rock and Fort Smith Railroad (LR&FS) freight cars.
+In an eight-month period before D&R began operations on its 4.8-mile line, 15,000 bales of cotton had been shipped from Dardanelle.
+D&R lowered the cost of shipping by eliminating the need to haul heavy loads over an unpaved road that was often impassable because of wear from the heavy freight traffic.
 The pontoon bridge, when completed, eliminated the need for the ferry which, at times, was an expensive bottleneck for freight traffic.

 The construction of pontoon bridges at Dardanelle and Pine Bluff was authorized by the 51st United States Congress in 1890.
-During the session, Wyoming and Idaho were admitted to the Union, the Territory of Oklahoma was established, and the battlefield at Chickamauga was established as a national park.
+During the session, Wyoming and Idaho were admitted to the Union, the Oklahoma Territory was established, and the battlefield at Chickamauga was established as a national park.

 The Dardanelle Pontoon Bridge and Turnpike Company was incorporated on November 13, 1890, with material already on the ground in anticipation of construction.
 Their plan was to build and maintain a pontoon bridge across the Arkansas River at Dardanelle as well as construct a turnpike road from the bridge on the north bank of the river across from Dardanelle east to Pott's Station.